nqzero/PUPL/PUPL.md

 the copyright owner agrees:
 - to specify a fixed strike price which the per-annum full price will never exceed
 - to publish per-annum and lifetime full prices, subject to monthly changes
-- to issue use-licenses purchasable at full price (per-annum or lifetime) that will:
+- to issue use-licenses purchasable at full price (per-annum and lifetime) that will:
     - be transferable
     - be renewable (for per-annum, even with lapses) at that original price each year
     - without lapses, entitle purchase and renewal of 4 additional units at that original price